MSI: Maximize Support-Set Information for Few-Shot Segmentation: Experiments

 \textbf{Evaluation metrics:} We report FSS performance using mean Intersection-over-Union~(mIoU) and Foreground and Background IoU~(FB-IoU), which are widely used by existing methods~\cite{FSOT,PFENet,ASGNet,HSNet,ASNet,VAT2,hmmasking}.
-We calculate the IoU of all classes' cases using Eq.~\ref{iou}, and use mIoU $= \frac{1}{n}\sum_{1}^{n}IoU$ where $n$ is the number of test cases and FB-IoU$= \frac{1}{2}{(IoU_F + IoU_B)}$ where $F$ is foreground and $B$ is background without considering classes.
+We calculate mIoU $= \frac{1}{n}\sum_{1}^{n}IoU$ where $n$ is the number of test cases and FB-IoU$= \frac{1}{2}{(IoU_F + IoU_B)}$ where $F$ is foreground and $B$ is background without considering classes.

-where FP stands for false positives, FN for false negatives, and TP for true positives.
-Note that mIoU is a better metric than FB-IoU for finding the target class because mIoU measures only the target class accuracy.